unjs/unpdf/README.md

 ### Use Legacy Or Custom PDF.js Build

+Typically, you don't need to worry about the PDF.js build. `unpdf` ships with a serverless build of the latest PDF.js version.
+However, if you want to use an older version or the legacy build, you can define a custom PDF.js module.

 ```ts
 // Before using any other methods, define the PDF.js module
 import { defineUnPDFConfig } from "unpdf";